-Project include mineral claims covering cobalt occurrences in the Blackbird Mining District approximately 30 km west of the town of Salmon, Idaho, USA, among others.
+Project include mineral claims covering cobalt-copper occurrences in the Blackbird Mining District approximately 30 km west of the town of Salmon, Idaho, USA, among others.

-During the three- and nine-months ending September 30, 2024, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.
+During the year ending December 31, 2024, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.